-Cape May is a town-sized textbook of late-19th-century American domestic architecture.
-Its picturesque houses range from Stick Style and Queen Anne to Colonial Revival and beyond, with a generous helping of Second Empire-influenced Mansards tossed in.
+Cape May's picturesque houses range from Stick Style and Queen Anne to Colonial Revival and beyond, with a generous helping of Second Empire-influenced Mansards tossed in.
 Thanks to a major preservation push in the 1970s, many of the town's larger houses have been converted into bed-and-breakfasts, providing a boost to the local economy and a fine, relaxing opportunity for visitors to brush elbows with an earlier way of life.
 Some inns open their doors for tours of the premises, and a few even serve afternoon tea (for a fee) to passersby.
 Looking around present-day Cape May, only a seriously jaded eye could fail to be captivated by the exuberant wooden ornament that gives the town its air of perpetual celebration.

 A Town Reborn